michaelgreenacre/CODAinPractice/00_README.md

 PLEASE REPORT ANY BUGS OR DIFFICULTIES WITH THE PACKAGE TO Michael Greenacre at michael.greenacre@gmail.com

-invSLR: first version (with minimal error checking of inputs) of an inverse function for SLRs (amalgamated logratios)
+invSLR: first version (with minimal error checking of inputs) of an inverse function for SLRs (amalgamated logratios) -- this function is now incorporated into easyCODA along with the error-checking

 CAGEOscript.R: script related to the article "A comparison of amalgamation logratio balances and isometric logratio balances in compositional data analysis", by Michael Greenacre, Eric Grunsky and John Bacon-Shone